 Grain Size

-Figure 8 shows that grain size for both V1 and V2 is above average between 0-500 CE and below average from 700-1500 CE.
-After 1500 CE grain size follows an increasing trend at V1 and at V2 grain size remains around average until 1950 CE where there is an increase.
-Overall, grain size fluctuations at a 100-year resolution show good correspondence between cores V1 and V2 over the past 2000 years.
+Although based on a limited number of measurements, the temporal pattern in grain size (standardized departures of the D50???
+Other??) between the two cores shows a consistent pattern (Figure 8).Both V1 and V2 have above average grain size between 0 and 500 to 700 CE and below average from 700 to 1500 CE.
+After 1500 CE grain size follows an increasing trend with average to above average grain size.
+V1 shows the more dramatic increase in grain size compared to V2.Overall, grain size fluctuations at the coarse resolution of about 100-years shows good correspondence between the two cores over the last 2000 years.

 Event-based layers identified in the varve thickness chronology were removed from the grain size analysis presented here.
-The composition of sediment grains within the event-based layers were all characterised by a single mode with less than 0.01% clay, over 98% silt and less than 1% sand.
-The average D50 particle size of non-event based sediment is 7.6 µm and 6.4 µm for V1 and V2 respectively.
-The particle size distribution for non-event based sediment is characterized by a bi-modal distribution with an average composition of 13% clay, 86% silt, and 0.8% sand sized particles at V1 and 81% silt, 18% clay, and 0.5% sand sized at V2.
+The composition of sediment grains within the event-based layers were all characterized by a single mode with less than 0.01% clay, over 98% silt and less than 1% sand.
+The D50 of event based is?
+The average D50 particle size of couplet sediment is 7.6 µm and 6.4 µm for V1 and V2 respectively.
+The particle size distribution for couplet sediment is characterized by a bi-modal distribution with an average composition of 13% clay, 86% silt, and 0.8% sand sized particles at V1 and 81% silt, 18% clay, and 0.5% sand sized at V2.